Cancer is the worst.

 I myself am not sick, thank God.
 But like most of people, I have friends and family members who have come face-to-face with the big C. Some have won, some have lost, and some are currently living with it in some form or another.

 My mother-in-law is one of these.
 For the past seven months she has been suffering with a particularly debilitating form of cancer that has sapped her of her strength and vitality.
 I have watched a vibrant woman turn into a skeleton that can barely muster the energy to stand up.
 My in-laws were supposed to move with my wife and my son and I after I got my new job last summer.
-Instead, that has been put on hold as we have moved in with them, focusing on keeping her alive and comfortable.
+Instead, this has been put on hold as we have moved in with them, focusing on keeping her alive and comfortable.

 We are all just hoping and praying for the best.
 And as we do, it is impossible not to have that question in mind, the question that plagues everybody of faith from time to time in their lives: How can God let this happen?
 Why do bad things happen to good people?